It’s tempting to go down the rabbit hole of complex ecommerce marketing guides, but you might end up with more headaches than sales.

 Some Shopify merchants worry that asking for phone numbers in addition to email addresses in popups will deter people from opting in, but we haven’t found that to be the case.

-In fact, one Privy customer using a spin-to-win popup required visitors to enter their email and phone number and got an opt-in rate of 10%.
+In fact, one Privy customer using a spin-to-win popup had visitors to enter their email and phone number and got an opt-in rate of 10%.
 That’s double the industry standard for popup conversions.
+Below is an example of a spin-to-win wheel with both an email and phone capture field (set as optional), growing their lists simultaneously:

 If you’re still on the fence about asking for those digits, consider more than 90% of people would consider signing up to receive text messages from brands or already do.